diegommm/non-programming/Short essay: A futurological, free interpretation on machine intelligence.md

 sweat.

-The paper concludes that the behaviour of the individuals vary largely and that none of those three dimensions are enough on their own to correctly address this construct.
+The paper concludes that the behaviour of the individuals vary largely and that none of those three dimensions are enough on their own to correctly address the behavoural consequences this emotion.
 That is, one person could scream and show few to no somatic reactions at all, while others may look completely oblivious to the stimuli but verbally express it was the worst experience of their lives.